Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Underground Muons

 Previous work on the underground muon flux at CURIE has validated \textsc{mute} as an accurate and reliable simulation framework~\cite{dakota}.
-Therefore, to construct our site-specific underground muon energy spectra for the simulations, we use the corresponding differential fluxes derived from \textsc{mute}, $\Phi_{\mu}(E_{\mu}, \theta, \phi)$, where $E_{\mu}$ is the underground muon energy and ($\theta$, $\phi$) is the muon arrival direction.
+Therefore, to construct our site-specific underground muon energy spectra for the simulations, we use the corresponding differential fluxes derived from \textsc{mute}, $\Phi_{\mu}(E_{\mu}, \theta, \phi)$, where $E_{\mu}$ is the underground muon energy and ($\theta$, $\phi$) is the zenith and azimuth muon arrival angles, respectively.
 For a given arrival direction, there is a corresponding energy distribution, $(E_{\mu}, I_{\mu})$, where $I_{\mu}$ is the intensity associated with each underground energy.
 For each arrival angle, we integrate the energy distribution over the intensities to obtain an angle-dependent mean muon energy.
 Thus, we construct an energy sampling grid with the same resolution as the arrival angles.
 Although this is still an approximation, it has the advantage over sampling the full angle-integrated energy spectrum by means of both zenith- and azimuth-dependent energy sampling.

-To test the difference between a mean energy approximation and sampling from the angle-dependent muon energy spectrum for all muon-induced secondaries, simulations were also done using the \textsc{mute} derived mean energy for the Subatomic Particle Hideout, where $\langle E_{\mu}\rangle$ = \SI{98}{GeV}.
+To test the difference between a mean energy approximation and sampling from the angle-dependent muon energy spectrum for all muon-induced secondaries, simulations were also done using the \textsc{mute} derived mean energy for the Subatomic Particle Hideout, where $\langle E_{\mu}\rangle$ = \SI{98}{GeV}\footnote{The mean underground muon energy derived from \textsc{mute} for CLI is also \SI{98}{GeV}.}.
 When directly comparing the secondary production of $\langle E_{\mu}\rangle$ and the full energy spectrum, we note that on average the muon-induced secondary fluxes are higher for $\langle E_{\mu}\rangle$ than for the sampled energy spectrum, albeit within error.
-Table \ref{full_v_mean_flux} shows a direct comparison for the neutron and electromagnetic component ($\gamma-ray$, $e^{-}$, and $e^{+}$) fluxes simulated at the Subatomic Particle Hideout.
+Table \ref{full_v_mean_flux} shows a direct comparison for the neutron and electromagnetic component ($\gamma$-ray, $e^{-}$, and $e^{+}$) fluxes simulated at the Subatomic Particle Hideout.
 For each secondary, the mean energy results in a higher flux absolute flux.
 Furthermore, the neutron yield derived from the $\langle E_{\mu}\rangle$ simulations gives an absolute difference of \SI{7.6}{\%} relative to the neutron flux from the full spectrum sampling.
 This discrepancy is in agreement with previous work \cite{Empl_2014}, and highlights the need for proper sampling.